aziz-shad/cig-backend/README.md

 # cig-backend

-Its the Client Invoice Generation SAAS application backend. cig-frontend part is the frontend
+Its the Client Invoice Generation SAAS application backend. cig-frontend part is the frontend.
+Frontend will come soon.